Katheryn^Crisis Clinician

 Rachel loves hiking with her dogs, spending time on the river, snowboarding, hanging out with her family and rock climbing.

-Stephanie Gormon, MSW, SWC^Aspen High School Clinician
+Stephanie Gormon, MSW, SWC^Carbondale Community School Clinician

 Mary Jo (MJ) is from Athens, Georgia and graduated from the University of Georgia with a Bachelor of Arts in criminal justice.
 In 2021, MJ moved to the Roaring Fork Valley to begin her Master of Social Work at the University of Denver’s Glenwood Springs program, and began working in the substance use field at a community mental health center.
 MJ’s experiences underscored the critical importance of prevention, inspiring her to transition into a role where she can have a proactive impact on young lives.
 As a strengths-based therapist, MJ aims to create a safe and nurturing environment where clients can express themselves freely, promoting emotional well-being and resilience through tailored therapeutic interventions.
 MJ is thrilled to join Aspen Hope Center as a school-based clinician, where she looks forward to fostering positive growth and development in students.